Brian Gott is a Los Angeles-based producer, entrepreneur and philanthropist.

 Gott received the United Nations Foundation's highest honor, the Global Leadership Award, for his role in mobilizing the entertainment industry to use its collective resources to support UN and UN Foundation-related campaigns.
-He has hosted the United Nation's World Malaria Day at UN headquarters in New York City with the Secretary-General, and has been an active supporter of important UN events including World Humanitarian Day and International Day of Happiness.
-Gott has also had the opportunity to spend time on the ground at Kakuma Refugee Camp in northern Kenya, with the UN and the UNHCR, to experience first-hand the critical work being done on the ground by the UN Foundation's Nothing But Nets malaria prevention campaign.
+He hosted the United Nation's World Malaria Day at UN headquarters in New York City with the Secretary-General, and has been an active supporter of important UN events including World Humanitarian Day and International Day of Happiness.
+Gott also had the opportunity to spend time on the ground at Kakuma Refugee Camp in northern Kenya, with the UN and the UNHCR, to experience first-hand the critical work being done by the UN Foundation's Nothing But Nets malaria prevention campaign.
 He considers that experience a defining moment in his choice to focus his life's work on pro-social and humanitarian endeavors.

 Gott is one of the founding members of the United Nations Foundation's Global Entrepreneurs Council, a select group of individuals from various industries, convened by the UN Foundation to advise the United Nations and UN Foundation on how to accelerate their philanthropic efforts, and further the mission of the UN's Sustainable Development Goals.
-He also served on the planning & host committee for the United Nations 70th anniversary.
+He also served on the host committee for the United Nations 70th anniversary.

+Brian is an active producer in the entertainment industry.
+He is particularly proud of two recent projects.
+The first is a successful reality series made in partnership with Hyde Park Entertainment.
+"Chance of a Lifetime" brought together teams of aspiring documentary filmmakers who were tasked with telling global humanitarian stories.
+The winning team was announced at the Cannes Film Festival and the winning documentary screened at The United Nations.
+The series premiered on Participant Media’s Pivot cable network, and aired in international markets on the National Geographic Channel.
 Another project Gott is producing that is close to his heart is the New York Time's bestseller, "Out of My Mind" by Sharon Draper.
-Named one of Time Magazine's 100 best young adult novels of all time, the book is one of the most read books in American middle schools today, and has sold more than 2 million copies since its publish date.
+Named one of Time Magazine's 100 most influential young adult novels of all time, the book is one of the most read books in American middle schools today, and has sold more than 2 million copies since its publish date.
 The inspirational story centers on a young girl, wheel-chair bound and unable to communicate because of cerebral palsy, and her journey to discover her true potential.

-Brian has produced several celebrity-driven PSAs for organizations including the U.S. Government's "Let Girls Learn" campaign, as well as the United Nation's climate initiative efforts.
-In recognition of his contributions to "Let Girls Learn", he was invited to the White House to participate in an announcement by the President and First Lady, of the Administration's $250M funding of the effort.
+Gott has produced several celebrity-driven PSAs for organizations, including those for the U.S. Government's "Let Girls Learn" campaign, as well as the United Nation's climate initiative efforts.
+In recognition of his contributions to "Let Girls Learn", he was invited to the White House to participate in the announcement by the President and First Lady of the Administration's $250M funding of that effort.
 That initiative, spearheaded by Mrs. Obama, and implemented by USAID and the Peace Corps, provides access to education for girls globally.